 - Did you use pre-ground coffee?
 Buy whole beans and grind it yourself!

-- Brew it on the counter if you brewed it in the fridge and the other way around
+- Steep it on the counter if you brewed it in the fridge and the other way around

-- Brew coffee a little longer or a few hours less
+- Steep coffee a little longer or a few hours less

 - Test different recipes, spice it up a bit, and don’t forget about coffee ice cubes